 Marvel at their grace and beauty.
 Listen to them roar.
 Watch them as they bask in the sunshine.
-From our pride of Africa Lions, to our majestic Sumatran Tiger, Snow Leopards and Jaguars, you’re in for a treat with this opportunity to learn, observe and delight.
+From our pride of African lions, to our snow leopards and jaguars, you’re in for a treat with this opportunity to learn, observe and delight.

-Get up-close-and-personal at the Tall Wonders giraffe viewing deck!
+Get up-close-and-personal at the Tall Wonders of Africa giraffe viewing deck!

 - The cost is $5 per person.
 You will receive two pieces of giraffe food (a small tree branch called “browse”) and be admitted into the supervised encounter area on the Tall Wonders giraffe viewing deck.

 - One person per paid ticket may enter the encounter area, so everyone else – get your cameras ready!